 What’s Not

-Critical: Tool schemas still break most MCP clients (March 2026, partially mitigated).
+Critical: Tool schemas still break most MCP clients — fix finally in flight (PR #123, May 19).
 Issue #103 (Mar 19, 2026) reports that 15+ tools use $ref/$defs JSON Schema references that most MCP clients can’t dereference.
 Affected tools include list_incidents, list_services, list_teams, list_users, list_schedules, list_oncalls, and more.
 Broken clients include Cursor, GitHub Copilot CLI, and AWS Bedrock AgentCore.
-PR #109 (merged Mar 24) provides a partial workaround by making query_model optional so these tools don’t fail on validation, but the root cause ($ref/$defs in schemas) remains unfixed.
-Community consensus leans toward schema dereferencing via the jsonref library, but no PR has landed.
-Related: issue #115 (Apr 2) reports the large schemas consume excessive startup context window space.
+PR #109 (merged Mar 24) provides a partial workaround but the root cause remains unfixed.
+PR #123 (open, May 19) proposes a full schema flatten to remove all $ref/$defs and shrink the startup footprint — directly addressing both #103 and the related #115 (schemas consuming excessive context window space at startup).
+Not merged yet, but the fix is further along than any previous attempt.

 OAuth broken on Claude’s MCP connector.
 Issue #107 (Mar 23) reports “Client is invalid or unknown” errors when connecting via Claude’s MCP connector.
 This is separate from the self-hosted OAuth gap (#78) — it affects the hosted service’s OAuth integration path specifically.